Updated: Feb 6, 2022

 Now, I don’t know about you but I am someone you spends 15 mins cooking, 20 mins arranging it and 5 mins taking photos of the food.
 For me, It’s only appetising if it looks good.
 For those of you who have the same preferences — you don’t really need a lot of prepping space.
 Instead, use your kitchen as a display - add potted herbs and maybe few handmade wooden spoons as wall decor.

-But if you are someone you really enjoys the whole cooking process, it might be more important to have your kitchen counter free from decor pieces and instead get a good quality knifes in a beautiful stand that matches your kitchen.
+If you are someone who really enjoys the whole cooking process, it might be more important to have your kitchen counter free from decor pieces and instead get a good quality knifes in a beautiful stand that matches your kitchen.
 You could also use a chopping board as a decorative piece.
-Pretty much anything you use quite often and looks good as decor too.
+Pretty much anything you use regularly and can double up as decor.

 7. Social area